ossf/security-reviews/reviews/core-infrastructure-initiative/cii.md

 ### Summary

-As part of its mission, the Linux Foundation funded multiple audits of critical open-source software via the Core Infrastructure Iniative (CII) from 2017-2019.
+As part of its effort to investigate and improve both internal and external projects, the Linux Foundation funded multiple audits via the Core Infrastructure Iniative (CII) from 2017-2019.

 ### Details